 - You will get support more easily for your initiatives.

-- It will help you be more productive.
+- You will be more productive.

 The good news is if you think you’re not that optimistic, positive thinking skills can be learned!